nak2k/node-ssm-params/README.md

 - `options.target`
     - A target object that is set values of obtained parameters.
     - Default: `{}`
+- `options.withDecryption`
+    - If this is true, values of secure strings are decrypted.
 - `callback(err, target)`
     - A callback which is called when obtaining parameters have finished, or an error occurs.